 The 22 lots are understood to be a possible future residential subdivision near the entrance to Cherrabah.

-The proposed workforce would in-Real Estate Development Resort Co. clude a quarry manager/site senior execu-Ltd. tive, two full-time plant operators and an office/sales manager.
+The proposed workforce would include a quarry manager/site senior executive, two full-time plant operators and an office/sales manager.

 A public notice about the mining